 Under the Direct Loan program, the DOE makes loans directly to students.
 The Direct Loan Program includes the Direct Subsidized Loan, the Direct Unsubsidized Loan, the Direct PLUS Loan (including loans to graduate and professional students), and the Direct Consolidation Loan.
 The Budget Control Act of 2011 signed into law in August 2011, eliminated Direct Subsidized Loans for graduate and professional students, as of July 1, 2012.
 The terms and conditions of subsidized loans originated prior to July 1, 2012 are unaffected by the law.
-In 2012, Direct Subsidized Loans were 6% of Aspen's cash revenues as calculated in accordance with the DOE's 90/10 rule.
-Cash revenues are not revenues reported on our consolidated financial statements contained herein.

 For Pell grants, the DOE makes grants to undergraduate students who demonstrate financial need.
 To date, few Aspen students have received Pell Grants.
-Accordingly, the Pell Grant program currently is not material to Aspen given the fact that Pell Grant's represented less than 1% of Aspen's cash revenues as calculated in accordance with the DOE's 90/10 rule.
+Accordingly, the Pell Grant program currently is not material to Aspen's cash revenues.